van-truong/GeneGPT_OpenRouter/README.md

 ```

 You can specify any OpenRouter model with the --model flag.
 If none is specified, the script defaults to openai/gpt-4o.
 Check out the available models here: https://openrouter.ai/

+# To-dos
+* Update the evaluate.py script to automatially handle the new output structure